How to Achieve a 7: A History IB Revision Guide

-In this blog, Rachel, a double first-class Cambridge HSPS graduate, gives tips on how to revise to achieve a 7 in IB History Higher Level.
+In this blog, Rachel, a double first-class Cambridge HSPS graduate, gives tips on how to revise to achieve a 7 in History IB Higher Level.
 Before she attended Cambridge, Rachel took the IB and achieved a 45, a score attained by only the top 0.44% of students worldwide in her examination cohort.
 Her subjects were History, Philosophy, and English Literature Higher Level, and Maths, Biology and Spanish Ab Initio Standard Level.

 There’s a huge amount of content to cover for History HL, and you’ll find details of this in the syllabus guide.
-You should start by noting down each heading on the syllabus guide that’s relevant to you, as you may be required to write an essay about all of these subjects, even if you haven’t necessarily studied them in class.
+You should start by noting down each heading on the history IB syllabus guide that’s relevant to you, as you may be required to write an essay about all of these subjects, even if you haven’t necessarily studied them in class.

 Screenshot 2021-05-12 at 08.30.24.png